TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - HorizPos: Horizontal position in pixels where the InfoText will appear.
 - VertPos : Vertical position in pixels where the InfoText will appear.

+### TyphooN's Previous Candle Levels Indicator
+- Draws horizontal lines for Previous H1 -> MN1 candlesticks and updates them as new candlesticks print.

 # TyphooN's ATR Projection Indicator
 - The ATR Projection Indicator plots a yellow line +/- the ATR value (Projection) whenever a new candlestick forms on the enabled timeframe(s).
 The length of the line indicates a longer timeframe.
 Some timeframes are disabled when viewing higher timeframes as they are barely visible.